max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-getAllComponents(componentName (optional) [string]
+getAllChildObjects(componentName (optional) [string]
 					startObj (optional) [SceneObject]
 					dontIncludeStartObj (optional) [bool]
 					maxCount (optional) [number]
 ) : Array (Components)
 	Returns an array containing all components of type componentNames, also those on child objects.
-	If no componentName is given, it returns SceneObjects instead.
+	If no componentName is given, all SceneObjects and child SceneObjects are returned instead.
-	If no startObj is given, it searches the whole scene.
+	If no startObj is given, the whole scene is searched.
 	If dontIncludeStartObj is true, the startObj will not be included in the final list.
  If maxCount is given, the search stops after having found a specific amount of components.

 		Example
-			var components = getAllComponents("Component.VFXComponent")
+			var components = getAllChildObjects("Component.VFXComponent")
 				components == [Array of all VFX Component in the scene]

+         var objects = getAllChildObjects("", obj)
+             objects == [Array of all SceneObjects under 'obj']